Ramp Up EV Sales by Understanding Buyers

 Convenience

 It’s not uncommon to find charging stations in store parking lots, providing owners an opportunity to power up their EVs while shopping at their local grocery or retail store.
-For example, Kohls offers charging stations free to their customers in 22 states, encouraging ease of shopping while they charge their electric cars.
+For example, some Costco, Ikea, and Target stores offer charging stations free to their customers, encouraging ease of shopping while they charge their electric cars.
 Additionally, EV owners can charge their vehicles overnight as most of them plug into a standard home outlet, depending on the plug type

 Federal tax credit